univention/univention-keycloak-app/docs/keycloak-app/limitations.rst

 :menuselection:`Account --> SAML settings` don't require anymore that administrators activate identity providers for user accounts.
 Therefore, any user account can use |SAML| for single sign-on.
-The behavior is the same as for the |OIDC| capability before through the :program:`Kopano Connect` app.
+The behavior is the same as for the |OIDC| capability before through the :program:`Kopano Konnect` app.

 .. _limitation-password-restriction: